scraed/CharacteristicGuidanceWebUI/README.md

 # Characteristic Guidance Web UI (enhanced sampling for high CFG scale)

 ## About
-Characteristic Guidance Web UI is a tool that offers theory-backed high CFG scale (10-30) correction for the Stable Diffusion web UI (AUTOMATIC1111), aims at enhancing the sampling and control quality of diffusion models at large CFG guidance scale.
+Characteristic Guidance Web UI is an extension of for the Stable Diffusion web UI (AUTOMATIC1111).
+It offers a theory-backed guidance sampling method with improved sample and control quality at high CFG scale (10-30).

 ## Features
 Characteristic guidance offers improved sample generation and control at high CFG scale.
 Try characteristic guidance for